Queen Elizabeth's Grammar School

 - Other notes

-Queen Elizabeth’s Grammar School Junior and Infant Departments are committed to providing an appropriate and high quality education to all the young people it serves.
+Queen Elizabeth’s Grammar School Primary Phase is committed to providing an appropriate and high quality education to all the young people it serves.
 We believe that all young people, including those identified as having SEND, have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them and enables them to be fully included in all aspects of school life.
 We aim to offer excellence and choice to all our pupils, whatever their ability or needs, and we strive to ensure that all our pupils feel that they are a valued part of our school community.
 We have high expectations of all our pupils, which we aim to achieve through the removal of barriers to learning and participation.

 The school has an 'Accessibility Plan' which helps us to improve our provision for learners with special educational needs on an ongoing basis.